 - Next cut the main part of your butterfly's body out from another paper plate.
 I've done this so that the antennae are on the curved part of the plate and therefore stick out.

-- Using a black pen draw on a face to your butterfly.
+- Using markers or a pencil draw on a face to your butterfly.

-- Using double sided sellotape, glue the butterflies body onto the wings of your butterfly craft.
+- Using double sided sellotape, stick the butterflies body onto the wings of your butterfly craft.

 More Butterfly Crafts for Kids